OlympusDAO/olympus-docs/docs/overview/07_cross-chain.md

 ## Security

-The Olympus `CrossChainBridge` smart contract was reviewed by the LayerZero integrations team and audited by OtterSec.
+The original Olympus `CrossChainBridge` smart contract was reviewed by the LayerZero integrations team and audited by OtterSec.
+The upgraded EVM bridge was audited by Guardian (June 2026) — see the [LayerZero Bridge Security Upgrade](./10_layerzero-bridge-upgrade.md) page for its security design.
 The CCIP bridge contracts were audited by Electisec.
 Audit reports are available in the [Audits](../security/02_audits.md) section.

 To consider the pros and cons of Olympus’ approach to bridging, it’s worth understanding the difference between native tokens and non-native tokens.
 Native tokens (to a chain) are those tokens that are deployed by the smart contract; non-native tokens are those that are wrapped and managed by a third-party.